RedisAI/RedisAI/docs/commands.md

 * **LOAD**: denotes the beginning of the input tensors keys' list, followed by the number of keys, and one or more key names
 * **PERSIST**: denotes the beginning of the output tensors keys' list, followed by the number of keys, and one or more key names
-* **KEYS**: denotes the beginning of keys' list which are used within this command, followed by the number of keys, and one or more key names.
-Alternately, the keys names list can be replaced with a tag which all of those keys share.
-Redis will verify that all potential key accesses are done to the right shard.
+* **ROUTING**: denotes the a key name or a tag that will assist in routing the dag execution command to the right shard.
+Redis will verify that all potential key accesses are done to within the target shard.

-_While each of the LOAD, PERSIST and KEYS sections are optional (and may appear at most once in the command), the command must contain **at least one** of these 3 keywords._
+_While each of the LOAD, PERSIST and ROUTING sections are optional (and may appear at most once in the command), the command must contain **at least one** of these 3 keywords._
 * **TIMEOUT**: an optional argument, denotes the time (in ms) after which the client is unblocked and a `TIMEDOUT` string is returned
 * **|> command**: the chaining operator, that denotes the beginning of a RedisAI command, followed by one of RedisAI's commands.
 Command splitting is done by the presence of another `|>`.
 The supported commands are:
     * `AI.TENSORSET`